luckminer/Relay-laravel-graphql/README.md

 ```
 npm install
 ```
 This tutorial will use ES6 via Babel.
-The server will be run through the babel-register package via index.js.
+The server needed to run the application is complete and will be run through the babel-register package via index.js in the root directory.
+Everything you need to run this walkthrough is complete and if you have any questions please reach out via a pull request.